joe-singh/joe-singh.github.io/blog.md

 is inspired by two of the places where I have lived, Dubai and Singapore, which owe their significant wealth and rapid development to their proximity to the two most important waterways in the world -- the Straits of Hormuz and Malacca respectively.

-A quick final note: Opinions expressed here are solely my own.
+A quick note: Opinions expressed here are solely my own.
 I try to be factually correct but perfection is alas inevitable -- if I've got something wrong let me know by [email](mailto:joe_singh@hotmail.co.uk).